pdsoftplan/zap-maven-plugin/README.md

 shouldRunPassiveScanOnly       | In case it's true, the Active Scan will not be executed | No | false shouldStartNewSession          | Indicates whether a new session should be started on ZAP before the analysis | No | true

-> If both *spiderStartingPoint* and *activeScanStartingPoint* are provided, *targetUrl* will be ignored.
-These options are useful when you want to spider through the whole application, but want to run the Active Scan for only a portion of it.
-These parameters, together with the *context* parameter, are very sensitive and should be set accordingly.
+> If the options *spiderStartingPoint*, *activeScanStartingPoint* and *context* are all provided, *targetUrl* will be ignored.
+These options are useful when you want to spider through the whole application, but want to run the Active Scan for only a portion of it, for instance.
+These parameters are very sensitive and should be set accordingly.

 **ZAP related parameters:**